Noah2610/LD44-Stabman/README.md

 </img>
 A small enemy, which will start rolling at the player,
 when they move into its trigger range.
-Once rolling, this enemy will not stop moving until it hits a wall.
+Once rolling, this enemy will only stop moving upon hitting a wall.

 ### Flying Enemy
 <img